On Sept. 10, 2019, we filed our annual base Rate Case with City Council and requested a Public Hearing for Oct. 22, 2019.

 Customers can use the bill calculator to compute how the proposed changes will affect them.

 Energy cost adjustments are separate from base rates.
 Cost adjustments are the mechanism that is used to pass along changes in fuel costs to customers -- up or down.
-City Council approved the fall cost adjustments Oct.
-23 for a Nov.
-1, 2018 implementation.
+Fall cost adjustments are slated to go to City Council Oct.
+22, 2019 for a Nov.
+1, 2019 implementation.